AMSoftwareNL/crmpowershell/docs/New-CrmEntity.md

 ```

 ### -AutoRouteToOwnerQueue
-Whether to automatically move records to the owner’s default queue when a record of this type is created or assigned.
+Whether to automatically move records to the owner's default queue when a record of this type is created or assigned.

 ```yaml
 Type: Boolean